PaulaBarteau/data-migration/NMMNH/NMMNH_New_Locality.markdown

  - Value = select from the code table
  - Determiner = Arctos Agent name of person who determined the aliquot (leave blank if unknown)
  - Determined Date = Date the determination was made in the format YYYY-MM-DD (leave blank if unknown)

+After all locality attributes in the categories above have been added to the new locality it is ready for use in cataloging and can be found easily using the locality nickname.

 ---
 title:NMMNH Paleontology How To Create a New Locality
 layout: default_toc